discord-tickets/docs/docs/terms.md

 ## 4. Payments

-Payments are handled by our payment processor partners, including [Stripe](https://stripe.com/) and [PayPal](https://www.paypal.com/).
+Payments are handled by our payment processor, [Stripe](https://stripe.com/).

 You must have permission and the legal right to fulfil the transaction(s), including being of legal age to enter a contract.
 You will not charge back or dispute payments and refunds will not be granted unless required by law.